iu-parfunc/gibbon/experiments/scalar_count_smoke/README.md

 ```

 The SVG plots input size on the x axis and speedup over recursive `add1` on the
 y axis.
-The default sweep sizes are:
+The built-in default sweep sizes are:

 ```text
 10000,50000,100000,250000,500000,1000000